-LOCATION: 5605 Six Forks Road, Building 3, Raleigh, NC 27609 MAILING ADDRESS: 1931 Mail Service Center, Raleigh, NC 27699-1931 www.ncdhhs.gov • TEL: 919-707-5000 • FAX: 919-870-4829 2.
-People who are not infected with SARS-CoV-2 can become so when seeking testing, especially at health care sites.
+LOCATION: 5605 Six Forks Road, Building 3, Raleigh, NC 27609 MAILING ADDRESS: 1931 Mail Service Center, Raleigh, NC 27699-1931 www.ncdhhs.gov • TEL: 919-707-5000 • FAX: 919-870-4829 Testing through commercial and health system labs should be conducted accordingly to their protocols.
+Testing through the NCSLPH is available for prioritized populations.
+Clinicians can submit specimens to NCSLPH for person with symptoms compatible with COVID-191 who are in one of the following five categories: